piccassol/piccassol/README.md

 </div>

-- 👀 I’m interested in ML, AI, and web3 development.
-- 🌱 I’m currently learning how to build complex stacks for decentralized building.
-- 🚄 I’m looking to collaborate on web3 projects particularly in AI on the Solana blockchain.
 - 📫 How to reach me noah@arktechnologies.ai
 - 🚈 Pronouns: edge/runner
-- ⚡ Fun fact: I just like to build things

 (new to open-source and github but not new to code, give me a follow and I'll follow back!)
 <!---